Jenderal92/Shadow-Vault/README.md

 # Shadow Vault 🔐

-**Shadow Vault** is a lightweight PHP web tool designed for **system administrators** to securely add new user credentials to `shadow` files on shared hosting environments (cPanel/WHM).
+**Shadow Vault** is a lightweight PHP web tool designed for **system administrators** to securely add new user credentials to `shadow` files on shared hosting .
 It automatically detects existing shadow aging format, uses SHA-512 password hashing, and supports multiple write fallback methods.

 > ⚠️ **Disclaimer**: This tool is intended for **legitimate server management only**.
 Unauthorized access or use on systems you do not own is illegal.
 Use at your own risk.